malbacR: A Vignette Pertaining to Unfiltered Data

 The other method that uses information found in e_meta

-is NOMIS which uses the function bc_nomis
+is NOMIS which uses the function bc_nomis and takes the

-(column in
+parameters omicsData, is_cname (column in

-which has the information on internal standards),
+e_meta which has the information on internal standards),

-(the value within is_cname
+is_val (the value within is_cname that is the

-value for internal standards) and num_pc
+value for internal standards) and num_pc (number of

 principal components for NOMIS to consider).